-In this paper, we design the first attribute-based keyword search scheme in the cloud environment, which enables scalable and fine-grained owner-enforced encrypted data search supporting multiple data owners and data users.
-Compared with existing public key authorized keyword search scheme [13], our scheme could achieve system scalability and fine-grainedness at the same time.
-Different from search scheme [20] with predicate encryption, our scheme enables a flexible authorized keyword search over arbitrarily-structured data.
-In addition, by using proxy re-encryption and lazy reencryption techniques, the proposed scheme is better suited to the cloud outsourcing model and enjoys efficient user revocation.
-Moreover, we formally prove the proposed scheme semantically secure in the selective model.
+In this paper, we design the first verifiable attributebased keyword search scheme in the cloud environment, which enables scalable and fine-grained owner-enforced encrypted data search supporting multiple data owners and data users.
+Compared with existing public key authorized keyword search scheme [14], our scheme could achieve system scalability and fine-grainedness at the same time.
+Different from search scheme [21] with predicate encryption, our scheme enables a flexible authorized keyword search over arbitrarily-structured data.
+In addition, by using proxy re-encryption and lazy re-encryption techniques, the proposed scheme is better suited to the cloud outsourcing model and enjoys efficient user revocation.
+On the other hand, we make the whole search process verifiable and data user can be assured of the authenticity of the returned search result.
+We also formally prove the proposed scheme semantically secure in the selective model.